redFrik/udk17-Digital_Harmony/udk170706/README.md

 syphon
 --

-these instructions are ***mac osx*** only. for windows there is <http://spout.zeal.co>
+these instructions are ***mac osx*** only. for windows there is a similar texture sending application here... <http://spout.zeal.co>

-below demonstrates how to send your unity graphics to a [syhpon](http://syphon.v002.info) client (i.e. to another application on your own mac or on another computer).
+below demonstrates how to set up Funnel to make your unity scene send graphics to a [syhpon](http://syphon.v002.info) client (i.e. to another application on your own mac or on another computer).

 note: here we create a new scene but you can also use an old project.

 * start unity and create a new 3D project
 * select GameObject / Particle System
-* download 'the plugin package' from [here](https://github.com/keijiro/Funnel/tree/gllegacy#setting-up)
+* download Funnel by clicking 'the plugin package' on [this](https://github.com/keijiro/Funnel/tree/gllegacy#setting-up) page
 * doubleclick the file 'Funnel.unitypackage' to import it into unity
 * in unity find the Funnel C# script and drag&drop it onto the main camera
 * when you now run your screen should go black and you should see the text 'No cameras rendering'